 The size range for a fashioned iolite is anywhere from 1 to 10 carats.
 Fine iolites over 5 carats are rare.

 Iolite falls at 7 to 7.5 on the Mohs hardness scale, but given that it has distinct cleavage in one direction, its toughness is only fair.
 This makes iolite vulnerable to breakage when set in a ring or other setting exposed to rough daily wear.

 Unlike tanzanite, iolite is rarely treated.
 Fine iolite comes by its beautiful blues and violets naturally.
 Its freedom from enhancement other than normal cutting and polishing is a selling point when customers consider that most blue gems, from inexpensive blue topaz to fine sapphire, receive routine treatment of one type or another.

-Of course, not all iolite shows fine color.
-Some gems can look grayish or nearly colorless.
-If the trade were able to treat these less desirable iolites to produce a better, more salable color, it would.
+Of course, not all iolite shows fine colour.
+Some gems can look greyish or nearly colourless.
+If the trade were able to treat these less desirable iolites to produce a better, more salable colour, it would.
 However, iolite’s chemistry won’t allow it.
 Interestingly, the deep blues of some iolites are thought to have the same cause (an iron-titanium charge transfer) as the blue in sapphire.
-Unlike sapphire, however, iolite can’t be heat-treated to intensify its blue color because its low melting point won’t tolerate the high temperatures to which corundum is routinely subjected.
+Unlike sapphire, however, iolite can’t be heat-treated to intensify its blue colour because its low melting point won’t tolerate the high temperatures to which corundum is routinely subjected.